 - Try alternating the shampoo you use.
 Change brands every few months to combat build up.

-- Diet plays an important role in hair health; eat a healthy balance of foods.
+- Diet plays a critical role in hair health; eat a healthy balance of foods.

-Next time you go for a cut, you could ask how often you should wash your hair based on its condition and composition.
+Next time you go for a cut, you could ask how often it's recommended to wash your hair based on its condition and composition.
 Perhaps your stylist will have a recommendation for a shampoo and hair tips.
 Whether you find yourself in the doctor's office or hair salon, if a specialist says something you don't understand, don't be afraid to ask!
 It's their job to provide a service as well as educate you about what they're doing.Alice!